 For example, if you have a forest farm during spring and your plants ripen for harvest, you’ll have a 25% chance be able to get Dandelion, Leek, Morel, and Wild Horseradish.
-This is pretty neat since additional seeds are always welcome for the soil or for the pocket.
+This is pretty neat since additional seeds are always welcome for the soil or the pocket.

 During the summer period, you’ll be able to get some Common Mushroom, Grapes, Spice Berries, and Sweet Peas.
-Winter does the same for Common, Purple, and Red Mushroom, and Chantelle.
+Winter does the same for Common, Purple, Red Mushroom, and Chantelle.
 Each season has the same chances to be able to get these forage items.

-Another thing to consider is whenever you’re fishing, you’ll be able to catch Woodskip at 5% chance, and 45% for pond fish.
+Another thing to consider is whenever you’re fishing, you’ll be able to catch Woodskip at a 5% chance, and 45% for pond fish.

 Not satisfied with your current farm?
-Check out this post to find how to change your farm type!
+Check out this post to find out how to change your farm type!